tekadesukant/ShellSmith/Git-Client-Windows/README.md

 2. **Run the Script**:
    - Open PowerShell with administrative privileges.
-   - Navigate to the directory where you saved the `InstallGit.bat` file using the `cd` command.
+   - Navigate to the directory where you saved the `InstallGit.bat`.
    - Execute the script by typing `.\InstallGit.bat` and pressing **Enter**.

    ```shell